-The gift of gender as male and female is part of the goodness of God’s created order, is the fundamental and universal biological distinction of the human race, and is not determined by one’s self-perception.
-As embodied spirits, gender is a part of the very core of the body-soul unity that determines the very essence of human nature.
+The gift of sex as male and female is part of the goodness of God’s created order and is the fundamental and universal biological distinction of the human race.
+This divinely-ordained distinction is therefore a part of the core of the body-soul unity that determines the essence of human nature and is significant in its image-bearing capacity.
+Consequently, this biological distinction is integral to God’s design for self-conception as male or female.
 It is therefore not possible to sever the connection between one’s gender and one’s biological sex.

 The bodies of men after death return to dust, but their spirits return immediately to God—the righteous to rest with Him; the wicked, to be reserved for the final judgment.
 The bodies of all the dead, both just and unjust, will be raised.
 God has appointed a day, wherein He will judge the world by Jesus Christ, when every one shall receive according to his deeds; the wicked shall go into everlasting and conscious punishment; the righteous, into everlasting life (Mt.
 25:46; Jn.
 5:22-29; Acts 17:31; Rom.
 2:6-11; 1 Cor.
 15:12-28; 2 Cor.
 5:1-10; Phil.
 1:23; 2 Thes.
 1:7-10; 2 Tim.
 4:8; Rev. 7:13-17, 14:9-11).